demirantay/notebook/syllabus-compsci.md

 ### Languages and Compilers

+  > Research books like you did for computer architecture.
+Through reddit, forums ... etc. Then start.
    - [ ] Read: The [TutorialsOnPoint](https://www.tutorialspoint.com/compiler_design/index.htm) for a overview.
 Note this to README of the folder
    - [ ] Course : [Stanford Course](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/about) read the [dragon book](https://www.amazon.com/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811?pldnSite=1) on the units of stanford do not read all the book.
    - [ ] Project : Create a basic compiler for a langauge and build a simple language.

 ### Distributed Systems

+  > Research books like you did for computer architecture.
+Through reddit, forums ... etc. Then start.
    - [ ] Book : [Distibuted Systems, 3rd edition](https://www.distributed-systems.net/index.php/books/distributed-systems-3rd-edition-2017/)
    - [ ] Project: Do something to implement the theory you have learned.